-For the years ended December 31, 2023 and 2022, two donors and customers accounted for more than 10 percent of total revenue each year.
-Revenue from these donors and customers accounted for 39 and 37 percent of the Organization's total revenue for the years ended December 31, 2023 and 2022, respectively.
+For the years ended December 31, 2024 and 2023, one and two donors accounted for more than 10 percent of total revenue each year, respectively.
+Revenue from these donors and customers accounted for 54 and 39 percent of the Organization's total revenue for the years ended December 31, 2024 and 2023, respectively.

-For the years ended December 31, 2023 and 2022, four and five donor receivable balances accounted for more than 10 percent of the total balance.
-Receivables from these donors accounted for 88 and 85 percent of the Organization's total receivable balance at December 31, 2023 and 2022, respectively.
+For the years ended December 31, 2024 and 2023, two and four donor receivable balances accounted for more than 10 percent of the total balance, respectively.
+Receivables from these donors accounted for 81 and 88 percent of the Organization's total receivable balance at December 31, 2024 and 2023, respectively.